DjeDt/Death/README.md

 **Erase**: Here we are suppressing what is left in the memory to avoid a memory dump or to counter reverse. we replace data by some random or if not, by zero.

-End: end is our placeholder to get back our primary rbp so we can get pop back all of our register.
+**End**: end is our placeholder to get back our primary rbp so we can get pop back all of our register.
 Since we did not do any return, our stack pointer constantly grown, so we have to get it back like if we had to. the `jmp __exit` is here to exit if we are the 0 infection (aka ./death), or to `jmp __entrypoint` if it's about an infected.

 ## V - Conclusion

-So what did we learn?
-I would say a lot.
-We learnt a lot about encryption, binary file format (especially ELF, how the kernel load it ..), how to use debugger like gdb or radare2, about how a defined architecture can be reversed.

 It was a great journey, thanks for reading !